20+ Ways to Make Your Home Cozy This Winter

 Go for a fresh coat of paint

 If you’re searching for a home renovation project to undertake this season, why not reinvigorate your space with a new colour on your walls?
-Take inspiration from Pantone’s new colours of the year for 2021: Illuminating, a cheerful shade of yellow and Ultimate Grey, an earthy hue inspired by beach pebbles.
-The two colours were chosen to encapsulate a message of strength and hopefulness for the new year.
+Try a cheerful shade of yellow for an instant mood boost.
 (Before you get started, don’t miss these painting tips from professionals.)

 Behr Radiant Sun P310-6, available at The Home Depot

 An important aspect of hygge is taking care of yourself, says Wiking, and we all know how important sleep is for managing stress and strengthening the immune system.
 If you’re struggling to get a good night’s rest, wear a sleep mask to block out any potentially distracting light.
 This 100 percent pure silk eye mask from Toronto’s The Silk Labs also promises to be a cooling treat for the delicate eye area.
 (Here are the things you should do all night long for better sleep.)

 Silk Eyemask, $48, thesilklabs.com